Generalized gamma approximation with rates for urns, walks and trees: Introduction

+since, if the urn is started without black balls, the progress of the urn is deterministic until the first immigration. ${\mathcal {P}}^l_{n}(1,w)$ is more natural in the context of the proof of Theorem~\ref{thm1} but in our combinatorial applications, ${\mathcal{P}}^l_n(0,w)$ can be easier to work with and so we will occasionally apply Theorem~\ref{thm1} directly to ${\mathcal{P}}^l_n(0,w)$ via~\eq{3}.
+Further, in order to easily switch between these two cases without introducing unnecessary notation or case distinctions, we define, in accordance with~\eq{3}, ${\mathcal{P}} ^l_{-i}(1,w+l)$ to be a point mass at $ w+l-i$ for all $0\leq i\leq l$. \end{remark}

-\begin{remark} P\'olya urn schemes and embellishments have a long history and large literature.
-In brief, the basic model, in which the urn starts with~$w$ white and~$b$ black balls and at each stage a ball is drawn at random and replaced with~$\alpha$ balls of the same color, was introduced in~\cite{Eggenberger1923} as a model for disease contagion.
-The proportion of white balls converges almost surely to a variable having beta distribution with parameters~$(w/\alpha, b/\alpha)$.
-A well known embellishment (see \cite{Friedman1949}) is to replace the ball drawn along with~$\alpha$ balls of the same color and~$\beta$ of the other color and here if~$\beta\not=0$, the behavior of the urn is quite different than in the basic case: the proportion of white balls almost surely converges to~$1/2$, and \cite{Freedman1965} proved a Gaussian limit theorem for the fluctuation around this limit.
+\begin{remark} P\'olya urn schemes have a long history and large literature.
+In brief, the basic model, in which the urn starts with $w$ white and $b$ black balls and at each stage a ball is drawn at random and replaced with $\alpha$ balls of the same color, was introduced in~\citet{Eggenberger1923} as a model for disease contagion.
+The proportion of white balls converges almost surely to a variable having beta distribution with parameters $(w/\alpha, b/\alpha)$.
+A well-known embellishment [see \citet{Friedman1949}] is to replace the ball drawn along with $\alpha$ balls of the same color and $\beta$ of the other color and here if $\beta\neq0$ the proportion of white balls almost surely converges to $1/2$; and \citet{Freedman1965} proves a Gaussian limit theorem for the fluctuation around this limit.

-The general case can be encoded by~$(\alpha, \beta; \gamma, \delta)_{b,w}$ where now the urn starts with~$b$ black and~$w$ white balls and at each stage a ball is drawn and replaced; if the ball drawn is black (white), then~$\alpha$ ($\gamma$) black balls and~$\beta$ ($\delta$) white balls are added.
-In this notation the P\'olya and Friedman schemes are~$(\alpha,0;0,\alpha)_{b,w}$ and~$(\alpha, \beta;\beta, \alpha)_{b,w}$.
-As suggested by the previous paragraph, the limiting behavior of the urn can vary wildly depending on the relationship of the six parameters involved and especially the Greek letters; even the first order growth of the number of white balls is highly sensitive to the parameters.
+The general case can be encoded by $(\alpha, \beta; \gamma, \delta )_{b,w}$ where now the urn starts with $b$ black and $w$ white balls and at each stage a ball is drawn and replaced; if the ball drawn is black (white), then $\alpha$ ($\gamma$) black balls and $\beta$ ($\delta$) white balls are added.
+As suggested by the previous paragraph, the limiting behavior of the urn can vary wildly depending on the relationship of the six parameters involved and especially the Greek letters; even the first-order growth of the number of white balls is highly sensitive to the parameters.